rust-lang/blog.rust-lang.org/content/enabling-polonius-alpha-on-nightly/index.md

 Polonius Alpha passes this because its analysis is *flow-sensitive*, and it knows that the borrow isn't live in the `None` branch.

 Now, Polonius Alpha is not *perfect*; some programs that would compile under legacy Polonius (the slow original implementation) don't compile with Polonius Alpha.
+(This is of course why we call it "Polonius Alpha").
 For example:

 ```rust
 struct X { next: Option<Box<X>> }